iblai/ibl-edx-third-party-auth-app/USAGE.md

-# Cisco-Third-Party-Auth
+# IBL-Edx-Third-Party-Auth
-This document describes customer usage and required setup.
+This document describes usage and required setup.

 ## KeyCloak Setup
 ### New Realm Setup